SmallhillCZ/golemio-sdk/README.md

 This is an **unofficial** TypeScript/Javascript SDK for the [API of the Prague data platform Golemio](https://api.golemio.cz/docs/openapi/).

-The SDK is automatically generated from the OpenAPI specification at [https://api.golemio.cz/docs/static/output-gateway/openapi.json](https://api.golemio.cz/docs/static/output-gateway/openapi.json) using [OpenAPI Generator](https://openapi-generator.tech/).
+The SDK is automatically generated from the OpenAPI specification at [https://api.golemio.cz/docs/static/output-gateway/openapi.json](https://api.golemio.cz/docs/static/output-gateway/openapi.json) using [OpenAPI Generator](https://openapi-generator.tech/) and [axios](https://axios-http.com/).
 Checks are made at midnight.

 ## Installation